LaszloPasztohy/HarbardSDK/README.md

     if(apiSession)
     {
         LiveEventQuery liveEventQuery = new LiveEventQuery(apiSession.Analytics, anprCallback);
-        liveEventQuery.run(); //blocks until session/connection is closed or returning false from event callback }
+        liveEventQuery.Run(); //blocks until session/connection is closed or returning false from event callback }
     else
     {